 Students do not have to take a computer class.

-Student struggling to choose just one area of study may consider a double major.
-Declaring a double major may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when job searching or applying to grad school.
+NOTE: Double majoring may require more work but it can provide a unique combination of experience that helps students stand out when job searching or applying to grad school.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

-UC Santa Barbara does not have distance learning options or fully-online programs, so students must be able to attend classes on-campus.
+❌ UC Santa Barbara does not have distance learning options or fully-online programs, so students must be able to attend classes on-campus.

 ✅ UC Santa Barbara offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-UC Santa Barbara offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
+✅ UC Santa Barbara offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.

 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While UC Santa Barbara does not require internships for students in any majors, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+While UC Santa Barbara does not require internships for students of any major, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.